HermanL02/WarwickUniversity-Notes/202404/Script.md

 Before these months, I have zero experience regarding Electron and Android Development.
 I know it is not possible for me to become an expert, or a senior developer in such a short time.
 Luckily, the generative tools act as an intermediate developer for me.
 It fixes my grammar mistake

 # Conclusion
 I hope this project could bring the Chinese people a new integrated E2EE experience with WeChat.
+It has a potential